niltor/niltor/README.md

 I would rather have imperfections in the sun than perfection in the dark！

-Currently focusing on using **Cloud-Native technologies such as .NET Aspire, Dapr, AI** and so on to improve development and delivery efficiency.
+Good at .NET B/S related technology stack, focusing on .Net Aspire/AI and other directions

+Focus on collaboration efficiency in the team and improve development experience

 ## Job

-**I'm looking for a remote development job in Free World!**
+**I will accept remote work, such as technical consultant, project management and development positions**

 What I have:
-- 10 years of technology development experience
+- 10 years of software development experience
 - Rich ASP.NET Core development experience
 - 5+ years of experience in development team management and project delivery
 - Focus on development efficiency and business value realization